oritfine/FlightGearSim/README.md

 * Install the FlightGear simulator from [here](https://www.flightgear.org/download/).
 * You will need to have xml file which defines the TCP protocol.
 You'll add it to /data/Protocol directory of the simulator.
 This file is added to the repository.
 * Update inside the simulator the specific TCP/IP protocols.
-Here is what you will be needed to fill:
+To add it, go to the Flight Simulator -> Settings -> Additional Settings, and write these two lines:

 --telnet=socket,in,10,127.0.0.1,5402,tcp

 --generic=socket,out,10,127.0.0.1,5400,tcp,generic_small

-To add it, go to the Flight Simulator -> Settings -> Additional Settings, and write there theses two lines we provided above.

 ## About The Project
 The process of the project is as follows: